Welcome to Hapara Highlights Follow

 The Browser Tabs view allows you to see sites/URLs opened and closed by students in their browser since the start of your Highlights session.
 The page displays the items most recently opened by your students:

 By default, Highlights displays up to 5 URLs within each student panel.
-This can be adjusted by clicking on ‘5 items’ in the top right action bar as per below and selecting the number of items you want to see.
+This can be adjusted by clicking on ‘5 items’ in the top right action bar as seen below, and selecting the number of items you want to see.
 Up to 25 items can be displayed.
 Increasing the number of items displayed on student panels will increase the size of the student panels.

 The Current Screens view requires more school network bandwidth.
 So screen images are only sent when the you have the Current Screens tab open.
 Your school System Administrator may choose to reduce the bandwidth used by reducing the quality of the images shown.